11 Ways to Simplify Goals So You Actually Achieve Them

 10. List three actionable steps I can take TODAY.

 Kids can do this too!
 It’s a great habit to start with children so they develop the skills to reflect and check in with themselves.
 Have your kiddos write answers on their own or dictate to you their thoughts.
+You can turn this into a family time conversation over dinner, during a car ride or as a bedtime chat.
+Either way works beautifully.

 2. What made you laugh super hard this past year?